szabgab/slides/aws-lambda/intro.md

 end_time:  the time when we read the object in the second function.
 elapsed:   the difference.
 ```

-## TODO
-{id: todo}

-* What is publish?

-* Configure public hostname to access the API call.

-* Set up database in AWS to hold our data.

-* Cron / schedule an event.

-* Send mail from AWS Lambda

 ## AWS Resources
 {id: aws-resources}